Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Inversion of the conformal map

 \subsection{Square-root criticality}

 We now determine the local behavior of $U(x;\zeta)$ at its dominant singularity.
-This is the key analytic input for the spectral analysis: the square-root nature of the singularity produces the universal $m^{-3/2}$ coefficient asymptotics that drive the logarithmic divergence of the Hessian.
+This is the central analytic ingredient for the spectral analysis: the square-root nature of the singularity produces the universal $m^{-3/2}$ coefficient asymptotics that drive the logarithmic divergence of the Hessian.